 This very detailed “Duplex Ultrasound” examination will be performed by the Phlebologist or the specialised Vascular Sonographer.
 It usually takes 30-45 minutes and will outline all the abnormal veins in the affected leg(s).

-Duplex Ultrasound is completely safe, and widely used in various medical fields such as in obstetrics and breast cancer screening.
+Duplex Ultrasound is widely used in various medical fields such as in obstetrics and breast cancer screening.
 It utilises sound waves to indicate the presence of any underlying venous abnormalities.